For thousands of central Ohio sustainability enthusiasts, spring is a magical time.

 Newer stuff goes on top and the nutrient-rich compost settles at the bottom.
-It can be used in many applications, from top dressing to garden soil enrichment.
+It can be used in a variety of applications, from top dressing to enrichment to garden soil.

-There are more sophisticated composting methods, she said -- for example, using homemade bins made from wood and screens.
-Loading is similar but it's recommended to consistently cover with leaves, and always to turn the mixture to aerate it and speed up the composting process.
+There are more sophisticated composting methods; for example, using a homemade bins made from wood and screens.
+Loading is similar but it's recommended to consistently cover with leaves, and always turn to aerate the mixture and speed up the composting process.

 As she peels back layers, she reveals discarded pumpkin rinds, potato skins and other material.
 Yet, there is no odor.